samreenshaik22/Ecommerce_Website/README.md

 ## Project Overview

-As a Front-End Web Developer, my role in this project was to design and develop the user interface (UI) of the e-commerce website.
+My role in this project was to design and develop the user interface (UI) of the e-commerce website.
 Here's an overview of the project:

 - **Objective**: Create an attractive, responsive, and intuitive UI for an e-commerce platform.
 - **Responsibilities**: Translate design mockups into HTML, CSS, and JavaScript, ensuring a seamless user experience.